 Province Announces WSIB Operational Review

 Last week, the province announced it is undertaking an operational review of the WSIB “to ensure workers and their families remain supported and protected in the workplace.”
-According to the province’s news release, the review has three areas of focus:
+According to the province’s news release, the review will have the following:

 - Financial Oversight (sustainability of the WSIB insurance fund and controls over it)